 Dr. Keri-Leigh Cassidy, MD FRCPC is the founder of the Fountain of Health Initiative for Optimal Aging and co-founder of the World Aging and Brain Health Institute.
-She is Board Member of the Canadian Academy of Geriatric Psychiatry, the Positive Psychiatry Section Editor of the World Psychiatric Association, and.
-Dr. Cassidy is an Associate Professor of Geriatric Psychiatry at Dalhousie University, a national expert in late life mood disorders and psychotherapy, lecturer at the a CAGP National Review Course in Geriatric Psychiatry in 2012, an annual event that won the 2014 Joint CPA-COPCE Award for the Most Outstanding Continuing Education Activity in Psychiatry in Canada.
+She is a Board Member of the Canadian Academy of Geriatric Psychiatry, the Positive Psychiatry Section Editor of the World Psychiatric Association, and.
+Dr. Cassidy is a Professor of Geriatric Psychiatry at Dalhousie University, a national expert in late life mood disorders and psychotherapy, lecturer at the a CAGP National Review Course in Geriatric Psychiatry.
 She is the author of Enhanced Cognitive Behavioural Therapy for older adults.
+Dr. Cassidy received the 2016 Canadian Academy of Geriatric Psychiatry Award for Outstanding Contributions to Geriatric Psychiatry in Canada.
 Dr. Cassidy’s research explores the links among beliefs on aging, health behaviours and outcomes.

 Dr. David Conn is the Vice-President of Education and Director of the Centre for Education & Knowledge Exchange at Baycrest.
 He is a Professor in the Department of Psychiatry, University of Toronto.
 He is founding Co-Chair of the Canadian Coalition for Seniors' Mental Health and Past President of the Canadian Academy of Geriatric Psychiatry.
 He is the author or co-author of more than 100 publications and co-editor of three textbooks.
 He received the 2005 Canadian Academy of Geriatric Psychiatry Award for Outstanding Contributions to Geriatric Psychiatry in Canada and a Distinguished Service Award from the International Psychogeriatric Association in 2009.
 In 2010 he was co-recipient of the CIHR Institute of Aging Betty Havens Award for Knowledge Translation in Aging.